Gladiator07/Natural-Language-Processing/README.md

 # Natural Language Processing (from scratch to GPT-3)
+#### Note: This repo is still work in progress.
+If you want to learn NLP,just start from the first point and go on till the bottom.
+Everything is hierarchical
 ## Basic stuff
 #### Cosine Similarity
 - [Cosine Similarity vs Euclidean distance](https://cmry.github.io/notes/euclidean-v-cosine)